dana-i2cat/mqnaas/examples/hello-world/README.md

 }
 ```

-But there are more taks to be done.
-Capability implementation must contain three mandatory extra methods: `activate`, `deactivate` and `isSupporting`.
+But there are still things to be done.
+A capability implementation must contain these three mandatory methods: `activate`, `deactivate` and `isSupporting`.

 The first two methods are called just after capability initialization and just before capability uninitialization respectively.
 Both are defined in the [IApplication interface](/core.api/src/main/java/org/mqnaas/core/api/IApplication.java), extended by `ICapability`.

-The second one is responsible of mathing resources and capabilities, that is which capabilities would be bound to which resources.
-In this example, we want the Hello World Capability to math with resources of Type `OTHER` and Model `hello-world` (this is an arbitrary decission for this example).
-In order to accomplish with this decission, the method will look like:
+`isSupporting` is responsible of matching resources and capabilities, in other words, which capabilities would be bound to which resources.
+In this example, we want the Hello World capability to match with resources of Type `OTHER` and Model `hello-world` (this is an arbitrary decision for this example).
+The method will look like:

 ```java
 public static boolean isSupporting(IRootResource resource) {